shawngraham/cdh2020/content/en/tutorials/twine.md

 If you're logged into Google, the [Google Scholar Page](https://scholar.google.com/scholar?hl=en&as_sdt=2005&sciodt=0%2C5&cites=11614953803418569855&scipsc=&q=The+Bryn+Celli+Ddu+Minecraft+Experience&oq=bryn+celli+) for this article has a download link for the pdf.

-It might be challenging, given the amount of time you have, but I'd be open to someone seeing if they can replicate their workflow.
+It might be challenging, given the amount of time you have, but I'd be open to someone seeing if they can replicate Edwards et al.'s workflow.
 (Indeed, several iterations of Minecraft ago I used to teach a class on historical simulation where the major piece of work was to create a historical minecraft world.
 But the workflow then was much simpler, before microsoft got their hands on the game).